-- Targeted ads in social networks — Display ads in VK, Facebook and other social networks using the features of the advertising network to target the ads.
+- Targeted ads in social networks — Display ads in Instagram, Facebook and other social networks using the features of the advertising network to target the ads.
 For example, send ads to a specific audience, like ages 18–26, men, New York.

-- Messengers (Telegram, Viber and others) — Distribution of advertising links and other advertising materials in messengers like Telegram, Viber and others.
+- Messengers (Whatsapp, Viber and others) — Distribution of advertising links and other advertising materials in messengers like Telegram, Viber and others.
 You can place links in your channels / groups (if their content does not contradict the law).
 Advertising is allowed in other people’s channels / groups, in agreement with their owners.
 SPAM is forbidden by default.

 - In mobile apps — Display ads (in various formats) in mobile applications.
 Built-in advertising or advertising via ad networks.

 - Doorways — Doorway pages are web pages that are created (could be generated) for the deliberate manipulation of search engine indexes (spamdexing).
-This often has low quality traffic, which is able to generate sales nevertheless.
+This often has low-quality traffic, which is able to generate sales nevertheless.

-- Motivated traffic — The user is motivated to go through advertising and make an action.
-Motivation is usually a cash or bonus — for example, buy insurance or a tour and get a bonus.
+- Motivated traffic — The user is motivated to go through advertising and make action.
+Motivation is usually cash or bonus — for example, buy insurance or a tour and get a bonus.

 - Cash back — Return part of the paid amount to the buyer.
 For example, a webmaster promises a refund of 4% of the cost of insurance to everyone who buys insurance on his link.
-The webmaster reimburses 4% of his commission.
+The webmaster reimburses 4% of his revenue.

 - Iframe — This often includes fraudulent traffic.
-Usually, an «invisible» iframe is used to put the cookie for maximum number of visitors.
+Usually, an «invisible» iframe is used to put the cookie for a maximum number of visitors.

 - Retargeting / Remarketing — A user who has already been interested in the product, but has not made a purchase, can be «found» by Retargeting / Remarketing.
 Retargeting, also known as remarketing, is a form of online advertising that can help you keep your brand in front of bounced traffic after they, leave your website.